ofaucoz/utcomputer/README.md

 ./LO21
 ```

-## Running the tests
+## Running the tests (Google Test)

-Install the GoogleTest library using the following instructions:
+Install the Google Test library using the following instructions:

 ```
 sudo apt-get install cmake libgtest-dev